reconbot/streaming-iterables/README.md

 function batch<T>(size: number, iterable: Iterable<T>): IterableIterator<T[]>
 ```

 Batch objects from `iterable` into arrays of `size` length.
 The final array may be shorter than size if there is not enough items.
 Returns a sync iterator if the `iterable` is sync, otherwise an async iterator.
+Errors from the source `iterable` are immediately raised.

 ```ts
 import { batch } from 'streaming-iterables'